dayjs/dayjs-website/docs/plugin/preparse-postformat.md

 ---
 Pre-parse / Post-format lets you process the input before the parser and process the string output after the formatter.
 [Based on similar behavior for locales in moment.js](https://momentjs.com/docs/#/i18n/locale-data/).

 NOTE: this plugin requires the localeData plugin to be imported before it (as it depends on it's functionality).
-This is done [by design](https://github.com/iamkun/dayjs/pull/1255#issuecomment-753325420).

 NOTE: this plugin also affects the relative time plugin, also by design (mimics the moment.js implementaiton behavior).